-Often times the cause of the premature pad wear is obvious and no additional steps should be needed.
-If the cause is less than obvious or there is any question about whether the repairs that were performed actually will correct the problem, then follow the steps below.
+Allowing customers to leave the shop thinking the problem is fixed when it is not can be a problem.
+As a result, customers will sometimes end up returning when brakes are metal to metal.
+This article aims to help solve this issue.
+By finding and sticking to a good brake policy you can help ensure that the cause brake problem is actually fixed.
+At times the cause of the premature pad wear is obvious and no additional steps should be needed.
+On the other hand, if the cause is less than obvious or there is any question about whether the repairs that were performed will correct the problem, then follow the steps below.

 - Research how many miles and how long it took to cause the premature pad wear.
-Take this time and mileage and divide it by 2.
+Take the time and mileage and divide it by 2.

 - Explain to the customer you would like them to bring the vehicle back for a quick check in the half mileage calculated in step number 1.
 For example, if the left side pads are wearing out in 5,000 miles, have the customer stop back at 2,500.